In this section, the color scheme shown in the screenshots may differ from the actual appearance of the Control Centre.

 The Prevented Fraud Charge widget displays the total amount of fraud charge prevented by the antifraud system in US dollars.

-To learn more about how the Prevented Fraud Charge is calculated, click the question mark at the top of the widget.
+at the top of the widget.
 This will take you to the Calculations section on the Information page.

 The Active Blockages widget shows the total amount of currently active blockages.